tidybot2/docs/docs/bom.md

 !!! note

-    To minimize latency spikes in the control loop, we recommend running all other tasks else on a separate computer, such as a GPU laptop or workstation.
+    To minimize latency spikes in the control loop, we recommend running all other tasks on a separate computer, such as a GPU laptop or workstation.
 This includes workloads like deep learning, point cloud processing, visualization, VS Code, web browsing, TeamViewer, etc. While it is possible to run everything on a single computer, you will likely need to spend additional effort mitigating latency spikes in the controller.

 These are the basic criteria we look for when selecting a mini PC: